 Earl of Sandwich

-This chain quick-service restaurant is one of my favorites.
+This chain quick-service restaurant is one of my favorites and is a popular restaurant.
 It offers delicious hot sandwiches, including my personal favorite, the Holiday Turkey.
 The menu includes other options as well, like breakfast sandwiches, pizza, wings, and soup.

-There are currently three food trucks that are parked at Exposition Park in Disney Springs.
+Several food trucks are parked at Exposition Park in Disney Springs.
 These can be a great choice for a family with different opinions on where to eat.
-Options include a macaroni and cheese truck, Hot Diggity Dogs (offering different varieties of hot dogs), and the 4 Rivers Cantina Barbacoa Food Truck (offering Mexican food).
+Options include Cilantro Urban Eatery Food Truck and the 4 Rivers Cantina Barbacoa Food Truck (offering Mexican food).

 There is some seating in the area, but it’s generally pretty casual.
-Therefore, these food trucks are best for when you are on the go or won’t be sitting for very long.
+Therefore, these food trucks are best for when you are on the go or won’t sit for long.

 The Daily Poutine